 4444 Forest Park Avenue, Room 6203

-Translational genomic research in pediatric oncology.
-The Druley lab aims to develop novel genomic and computational methodologies for characterizing the functional impact of rare acquired and germline variation on the etiology and outcomes of various pediatric malignancies.
+The Druley lab focuses on translational genomic research in pediatric oncology.
+We aim to develop novel genomic and computational methodologies for characterizing the functional impact of rare acquired and germline variation on the etiology and outcomes of various pediatric malignancies.

 Jennifer Duncan, MD